Summary

 The real estate investment trust released its 3Q 2022 results last week, and those figures revealed yet another sharp QoQ decline in book value.
 Despite the fact that Annaly was able to pay its dividend with earnings that were available for distribution, the firm is currently experiencing challenges that could result in a bigger discount to book value in the future.

-On Wednesday, the central bank is expected to determine whether to raise interest rates again, and it is anticipated that the Federal Reserve will increase its benchmark interest rate by an additional 75 basis points.
+On Wednesday, the central bank raised interest rates again by an additional 75 basis points.

 In 2022, the central bank increased its benchmark interest rate three times by 75 basis points each, marking the most significant rate increase in more than 20 years.